Queen's Gambit Declined: 1.d4 d5 2.c4...... b6

 History and Notable Players

 It arises from the Queen's Gambit Declined: 1.d4 d5 2.c4...
 7.Bh4.
-Among the most prolific practitioners on the White side are Predrag Nikolic (32 games), Florin Gheorghiu (26 games), Lajos Portisch (25 games).
-On the Black side, notable exponents include Alexander G Beliavsky (70 games), Rafael A Vaganian (62 games), Efim Geller (60 games).
+Among the most prolific White practitioners are Predrag Nikolic (32 games), Florin Gheorghiu (26 games), Lajos Portisch (25 games).
+Black-side regulars include Alexander G Beliavsky (70 games), Rafael A Vaganian (62 games), Efim Geller (60 games).

 Main Lines and Variations